tricinel/frontwerk.org/src/content/docs/test.md

 * `--coverage` will display a coverage report and also override `watch`.
 * `--updateSnapshot` will update snapshots and also override `watch`.

-> Please note that Jest watch will not work if the project you are working on is not under version control. `--watch` automatically passes the `--onlyChanged` under the hood and that will require either a git or hg repo.
+> Please note that Jest watch will not work if the project you are working on is not under version control. `--watch` automatically passes the `--onlyChanged` flag under the hood and that will require either a git or hg repo.

+[Next up: Code formatting][code-formatting]

 [jest]: https://facebook.github.io/jest/
+[code-formatting]: /docs/format